 Future-year roadway configurations, or alternative scenario travel networks, were developed by modeling the Existing Plus Committed (E+C) travel network using 2045 socioeconomic data to estimate future deficiencies.
 The E+C network includes all new road or capacity projects that have been implemented since 2015 (existing), plus all projects that have construction funded in the 2023 FDOT 5-Year Work Program (committed).
 Once potential deficiencies were understood, the new projects were identified as alternative network scenarios for input to the model.
 In addition to advisory meetings with the TAC and CAC, FDOT and Collier MPO staff held several coordination meetings on issues related to the model development process and the use of the model for developing the Needs Plan and the Cost Feasible Plan.
-Five alternative network scenarios were modeled and evaluated for the Collier MPO 2045 LRTP update.
+Six alternative network scenarios were modeled and evaluated for the Collier MPO 2045 LRTP update.
+The 2045 LRTP Scenario Network Modeling Technical Memorandum provides additional details on the modeling of the six alternatives.